skiadas/WebAppsCourse/notes/patterns_observer.md

 We will see later details on how to implement this.
 Internally, we will mix in the "Events" class to any class that we want to make Observable.
 A hidden variable named `_events` will hold the information about all the various handlers that the object needs to keep around.

 An implementation can be found [here](../testPages/events.js).

+One important consideration is regarding when the handlers should be fired.
+You have to choose in your implementation whether they should fire right away, and only then return control to the function that triggered the event, or whether they should set a timer for them to fire at the first available moment after the current function has finished running.

 #### Example